aizzi/aizzi.github.io/tutorial/ghp-setup.md

 You will be presented with a list of themes to choose from.
 Choose the one that suits you most and click on the `Select theme` button when done.
 For this site, I've chosen the [Architect Theme](https://github.com/pages-themes/architect), but you can select whatever you like.

+Now, let's modify our site to use the theme.

-Be aware that, if you have a customize `_config.yml` file (as I have), you must enable the new theme in that file by adding the following line:
+First of all customize the `_config.yml` file to enable the new theme by adding the following line:

 ```
 theme: jekyll-theme-architect